Article by Sam Hughes

 Harmonically and melodically?
 No, I wouldn’t change a thing there, and the current synth orchestration sounds very fitting to me, I’m happy with the soundtrack that way.

-A lot of people want to write music for games, its a highly competitive field.
+A lot of people want to write music for games, it’s a highly competitive field.
 Is there anything you would advise for people wanting to succeed in this industry?

 Competition is where people are when they do the same thing.
 Don’t go there.
 The world is not about copying or redoing, concentrate on finding your own voice, your own world that you decorate.
 Make sure you create your own sound with the colours you like.
 If it’s done with enough passion and precision, you’ll be seen and heard, eventually.
 If you manage to pull together memorable, hummable melodies that bring either smiles on the faces or tears in the eyes, you’re approaching something important.
 Now, personally, I’m not much of a fan of “Disney’s Bambi On Ice” pieces and arrangements, but I appreciate those who are very good at it and there’s no competition between myself and them.
 Also, try to hold back a bit.
 Sometimes a gesture is enough, no need to punch all the time.
 Be patient.
 I sound like a self-help manual…heh!
 And last but not least: don’t stupidly underline, try to remember where the character came from and how and where they evolve in the narrative, otherwise you’ll just be doing musical sound effects.